JoomiK/JoomiK.github.io/_posts/2017-1-4-Housing.md

 ---
 layout: post
-title: Predicting housing prices and outlier detection
+title: Predicting housing prices + outlier detection
 ---
 Predicting house prices in Boston with linear, polynomial, and random forest regression, and outlier detection by fitting an elliptic envelope or one class SVM.